fivequarters/q5/docs/release-notes/fusebit-ops-cli.md

 - **Idle Timeout Increase.** Increased the default idle timeout of the application load balancer to 120 seconds.
 For this setting to take effect, please re-run `fuse-ops deployment add` on your deployment.
 - **Input Validation.** Disallow network names that include non-alphanumeric characters.
+- **Cron Bugfix.** Resolve an issue with the cron scheduler and improve test coverage for that component.

 ## Version 1.21.0